UMAprotocol/UMIPs/UMIPs/umip-cuban.md

 # Price Feed Implementation

 This identifier is intended to be used in a non-liquidatable EMP, so it does not need a real-time price feed.
-At expiry, voters should follow the methdology described in the `Implementation` section to determine the correct price.
+At expiry, voters should follow the methodology described in the `Implementation` section to determine the correct price.

 # Technical Specifications